 The final selection decision for all internship offers will be made at the discretion of the Digital Scholarship staff.

 - Application form including the names of 2-3 references who are familiar with the applicant's work

-Please also prepare a brief CV (two pages maximum) to be available upon request from the Digital Centers staff.
+Please also prepare a brief CV (two pages maximum) to be available upon request from Digital Scholarship staff.